About Calcium Phosphate Supplements

 Risks of calcium phosphate supplements.
 You should always talk to your doctor before adding a supplement to your diet.
 This is especially important if you:

-- Have a history of kidney stones
+- Have a history of kidney disease or stones

 - Have a parathyroid gland disorder